False Discovery Rate Control via Debiased Lasso: Introduction

-In this paper, we built upon the debiasing approach and propose a procedure to control FDR for high-dimensional model.
-Indeed, we prove that it controls a stronger criterion, namely directional FDR.
-We call our procedure \emph{FCD} (for ``\emph{FDR Control via Debiasing}") and analyze its statistical power.
+In this paper, we build upon the debiasing approach and propose a procedure for model selection under the high-dimensional regime, which is guaranteed to have FDR under a pre-assigned level $\alpha\in [0,1]$.
+We call our procedure \emph{FCD} (for ``\emph{FDR Control via Debiasing}") and prove that it controls even a stronger criterion, namely \emph{directional} FDR.
+We further analyze its statistical power (without imposing any assumption on the amplitude of the regression parameters or the noise level).

-To address the problem of FDR control in regression model,~\cite{barber2015controlling} originally proposed the ingenious idea of knockoff filter.
-In a nutshell, the idea is to construct a set of ``knockoff" variables that are irrelevant to response (conditional on the original covariates) but whose structure mirrors that of the original covariates.
+Controlling FDR in regression model has been a long standing problem.
+It was just a couple years ago that~\cite{barber2015controlling} proposed the ingenious idea of knockoff filter.
+In a nutshell, this approach constructs a set of ``knockoff" variables that are irrelevant to response (conditional on the original covariates) but whose structure mirrors that of the original covariates.
 The knockoff variables then behave as the controls for original covariates.
 This way, they bypass the need of constructing $p$-values and directly select a model with the desired FDR.
 The focus of~\cite{barber2015controlling} was on linear regression model with $n>2p$.
-Later,~\cite{candes2018panning} extended the idea of knockoff filter to high-dimensional nonlinear models, but assumes that the joint distribution of covariates is known.
-Very recently,~\cite{fan2017rank,barber2018robust} studies robustness of model free knockoff to errors in estimating the joint distribution of covariates.

-One advantage that our FCD framework offers over knockoff method is that other than controlling directional FDR, it also provides $p$-values for the model coefficients.
+Later,~\cite{candes2018panning} extended the idea of knockoff filter to high-dimensional nonlinear models with random designs, but assumes that the joint distribution of covariates is known.
+Very recently,~\cite{fan2017rank,barber2018robust} studied robustness of model-X knockoff to errors in estimating the joint distribution of covariates.
+A salient feature of the knockoff approach is that for $n\ge 2p$, it controls FDR in finite sample setting without requiring any assumption on the covariates.
+However, the extension model-X knockoffs~\cite{candes2018panning} requires the knowledge of the joint distribution of covariates.
+Moreover, the knockoff approach does not provide valid $p$-values for the hypotheses regarding the model parameters.
+By contrast, the FCD method that we present in this paper controls FDR as long as $s_0 = o(\sqrt{n}/(\log p)^2)$, without requiring the joint distribution of covariates.
+Furthermore, it comes with the valid $p$-values for individual model parameters.
+However, the FDR control is proved for the asymptotic regime where $n\to \infty$. \footnote{A finite sample analysis of our method is possible but requires a more involved analysis and is out of the scope of the present work.}